Heat is the number one weather-related killer in the United States and Wisconsin far exceeding tornadoes, severe storms and floods combined.

 - Never leave children, disabled persons, or pets in a parked car - even briefly.
 Temperatures in a car can become life threatening within minutes.
 On an 80-degree day, the temperature inside a car even with the windows cracked slightly can reach 100 degrees in less than 10 minutes!
 Click here for demonstration of extreme heat in cars (wmv 3Mb)

-- Keep your living space cool.
+- Keep your living space cool or seek shelter at cooling center: If you have an air conditioner, use it.
 Cover windows to keep the sun from shining in.
-If you don't have an air conditioner, open windows to let air circulate.
-When it's hotter than 95 degrees, use fans to blow hot air out of the window rather than to blow hot air on to your body.
-Basements or ground floors are often cooler than upper floors.
+If you donít have an air conditioner you should consider going to a community cooling center.
+If you stay at home, open windows to let air circulate.
+At extreme high temperatures, a fan loses its ability to effectively reduce heat-related illness.
+When itís hotter than 95 degrees use fans to blow hot air out of the window rather than to blow hot air on your body.
+Basements or ground floors are often cooler than higher floors.

 - Slow down and limit physical activity.
 Plan outings or exertion for the early morning or after dark, when temperatures are cooler.